 Ayr is a left-handed and galloping track.
 The round course is about twelve furlongs around with a home straight of 4 furlongs.
-The turn approaching the straight is slightly downhill, and it’s possible for those prominent to gain an advantage once in line for home.
+The turn approaching the straight is slightly downhill, and those prominent can gain an advantage once in line for home.
 Sprints are held over the straight course.
-It is a particularly wide course which allows sprints to have fields of upto 28.
+It is a particularly wide course which allows sprints to have fields of up to 28.

 The jumps course is left-handed with nine fences.
 There is a steady downhill run to the home turn and a gentle rise to the finish.
 There is a run-in of 210 yards after the last.